developer-ta/G-Genome-AI-Framework/docs/05_RESEARCH_CENTER/MEDIUM_ARTICLE_DRAFT.md

 If you're working on AI agent reliability, context management, or bio-inspired systems, I'd love to hear from you.

+> **Professional Note**: I am open to research collaborations and professional opportunities regarding the implementation of G-GENOME in large-scale agentic systems.
+For inquiries: ntparis9@gmail.com

 ---

 *NT PARI is a software engineer with a medical background, specializing in bio-inspired AI systems.
 G-Genome v1.2.2 is his first major framework, combining principles from genetics, epigenetics, and immunology with industrial-grade software engineering.*